 NOTE: All courses must be completed with a C- or better.
-In order to student teach, students must have: 1) a minimum 2.6 cumulative GPA and 2) a minimum 2.75 GPA in the EDUC courses.
+To student teach, students must have: a minimum 2.6 cumulative GPA and a minimum 2.75 GPA in the EDUC courses.

 SPECIAL EDUCATION

 Students in the special education concentration take the following courses in addition to the ETE General Studies and Professional Studies courses.